litJL/litJL-nvim/README.md

-# litJL nvim coding envrionment
+# litJL's nvim coding envrionment

 This is the coding environment I use for coding anything efficiently.